-Russia's Putin touches down in Japan ahead of top-level talks
+Russia's Putin meets with Abe to discuss disputed islands

 Japan still considers those four islands part of its territory, a sticking point in relations between the two countries for the past 71 years.

-"I have a hard time imagining Putin signing an agreement with Japan ceding even a few of the islands because Russian policy is so nationalistic these days," Gerry Hudson, an associate at Ohio State University's Mershon Center for International Security Studies told CNN in an email.
+"I have a hard time imagining Putin signing an agreement with Japan ceding even a few of the islands because Russian policy is so nationalistic these days," Gerry Hudson, an associate at Ohio State University's Mershon Center for International Security Studies, told CNN in an email.

 Trump, Putin make time for Japan

-Former US diplomat and adjunct senior fellow at the RAND think tank in Washington, William Courtney, told CNN Putin's visit to Japan was sending a message to the United States.
+Former US diplomat and adjunct senior fellow at the RAND think tank in Washington, William Courtney, told CNN that Putin's visit to Japan was sending a message to the United States.

 "Russia hopes to weaken support for US military basing and deployments, and to undermine public support in Japan for increasing military preparedness," he said.